Paolomonotonic715/paolomonotonic715.github.io/_pages/cv.md

 Education
 ======
 * Ph.D in theoretical physics, Institute of Physics, Chinese Academy of Sciences, 2012-2017
-* B.S. in applied physics, Zheiiang University of Technology, 2008-2012
+* B.S. in applied physics, Zhejiang University of Technology, 2008-2012

 Work experience
 ======